djds23/github-notif-helper/README.md

 I use Github with a team of developers to develop a large web application.
 Although Github is a wonderful tool, there are a few pain points I needed to fix myself.

-This extension changes the color of the of notifications that I am participating in so I can quickly address issues relevant to me.
-We also use Github for code reviews.
 This extension allows users to hide files in pull requests.
 I find this helpful when pull requests are longer than a few files.

 #To Install: